openjournals/blog.joss.theoj.org/_posts/2025-08-01-call-for-editors.md

 We are especially interested in recruiting editors in the following disciplines, although submissions from all disciplines are welcome:

-- Astronomy, Astrophysics and Space Science
+- Astronomy, astrophysics and space science
-- Physics and Engineering: particularly in energy systems, sustainability, nuclear sciences, and manufacturing
+- Physics and engineering, particularly energy systems, sustainability, nuclear sciences, and manufacturing
 - Bioinformatics and biomedical science
 - Social, behavioural and cognitive sciences, including linguistics and music
+- Ecological and earth sciences

 The JOSS editorial team has a diverse background and there is no requirement for JOSS editors to be working in academia.